scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 hard-won knowledge.
 Accordingly because they are made of annotated text, they offer unique opportunities for well-defined text and data mining problems.
-Importantly because PLOS represents the largest single journal in the history of publishing it has collected an excellent corpus for this study.
+Importantly because PLOS represents the largest single journal in the history of publishing it has collected an excellent corpus for this study, spanning seven journals that specialize in biology and medicine.
 Equally importantly because PLOS is Open Access the opportunity to use this data set is available to everyone capable of downloading and analyzing it.
 The allofplos library enables more people to do that more easily.

 What is allofplos?
 ------------------